xkortex/Siraj_Chatbot_Challenge/README.md

 ### Dependencies
 - pandas - Needed for some data sorting operations
-- keras - obviously
+- keras - Deep learning FTW
+- tensorflow - My preferred Keras backend.
+Tensorboard is now integrated, so it'll need some tweaking to be Theano-compatible again
-- h5py - for model checkpointing
+- h5py - for model checkpointing and saving weights
 - keras-tqdm - because my Jupyter notebooks freezes on the default Keras progbar.
-Also, it's awesome
+Also, it's awesome.

 ## Running
 To run the command line interface, just type:
 `python main.py`
+If this is the first time you are running the program, or you just created a new model, you'll have to train it first, which you can do directly from the menu.
+If you do not have any trained models yet, you can select `f` from the menu to fit the model.

 ### Arguments
 - `-m {modelname}` - Set the name of the model and weight save file